zeekwired/Tristate/README.md

 by Zach Dawson (TS2)

-This is an analysis of each department and there performances throughout the months of Nov 2022-Feb 2023.
-This analysis will help gain insight of our departments progression and what problems need to be address in the future.
-This is a difficult task for a business to do without the proper tools to create visuals to better understand there trends and rankings within a company.
+This is an analysis of each department and their performances throughout the months of Nov 2022-Feb 2023.
+By analysing our departments' progress, we can gain insight into future problems.
+Creating visuals to understand trends and rankings within a company is difficult for a business without the proper tools.

 Data Source: